 In 1776, Real del Monte marked a historical milestone in America as it was the scene of the first labor strike on the continent.

 Working conditions in Pachuca and Real del Monte mines were atrocious, but there was always an opportunity to improve them.

-The wealthy employer Pedro Romero de Terreros came up with the terrible idea of reducing wages while increasing workloads, so the strike broke out on July 28, 1776.
+The wealthy employer Pedro Romero de Terreros created the terrible idea of reducing wages while increasing workloads, so the strike broke out on July 28, 1776.

 The Monument to the Anonymous Miner

-Real del Monte was forged by its miners, many of whom died anonymously in terrible accidents that occurred in the depths of the mines or from diseases contracted during their hard work.
+Real del Monte was forged by its miners, many of whom died anonymously in terrible accidents in the depths of the mines or from diseases contracted during their hard work.

-Just as unknown soldiers are honored throughout the world with monuments, so are Real del Monte’s miners.
+As unknown soldiers are honored worldwide with monuments, so are Real del Monte’s miners.

-The statue was unveiled in 1951 and depicted a worker carrying a simple drilling tool placed in front of a commemorative obelisk.
+The statue was unveiled in 1951 and depicted a worker carrying a simple drilling tool before a commemorative obelisk.